ABOUT US

 John Schier / Management Committee

-The tenth anniversary of DIFF amazes me as I have been associated since Day 1.
+The progression of DIFF amazes me as I have been associated since Day 1.
 In this time we have to thank several artistic directors, support from all the seven DFS managers, many volunteers and many committee(d) people who have all contributed to make this festival what it is today.
 I only dreamed we would have the support Screen NT (NT Gov) support of the industry and the many generous sponsors who have made this festival one we can all be proud of.

 James Parker / DIFF Manager